-May 6 to 10th is National Safety Stand-Down To Prevent Falls in Construction, a voluntary event where employers take a break during the work day to address fall hazards and other safety issues on the job site.
-Learn more about how you can get involved by checking out the resources OSHA has available.
+May 6th—10th is National Safety Stand-Down to Prevent Falls in Construction, a voluntary event where employers take a break during the work day to address fall hazards and other safety issues on jobsites.
+Learn more about how you can get involved by checking out the resources OHSA has available.

-Falls continue to be a leading cause of death in the construction industry.
-THESE DEATHS ARE PREVENTABLE!
-Follow these 5 tips for preventing injury and death from falls.
+Falls continue to be a leading cause of death in the construction industry, so it's important to remember that 100% of falls are preventable.
+Follow these five tips for preventing injury and death from falls.

 No exceptions.
-Even if you’re just working at height for a short period of time, it is essential that you use fall protection.
-6 feet might seem like it isn’t that high but a fall form that height can still do a significant, even permanent, amount damage.
-Make sure your workers have a healthy paranoia about the dangers of falls and understand how always using fall prevention can prevent them.
+Even if you’re just working at height for a short period of time, you must use fall protection.
+6 ft might seem like it isn’t that high, but a fall from that height can still do a significant, even permanent, amount of damage.
+Make sure all workers have a healthy paranoia about the dangers of falls and understand how always using fall prevention can prevent them.

 Working at height isn’t something that should be impulsive.
-You need to inspect and understand the area where the work will take place in an effort to prevent a fall.
-You also need to know, if a fall happens, you are providing your worker with the equipment and information to survive without injury.
+In order to prevent falls, you need to inspect and understand the area where work will take place.
+It's your responsibility to make sure workers have the necessary equipment and knowledge to prevent falls and their consequences.
 You need a plan.
-And you need to share and discuss that plan with your workers.
+And you need to share and discuss that plan with all of your workers.
 If you don't have a fall protection plan in place, this document from OSHA is a good resource.

-This can be providing proper fitting harnesses and lanyards and other PPE to do the job safety.
-It could also be exchanging ladders or scaffolding for mobile elevated work platforms (MEWPs), a safer alternative that also increases productivity.
-If you choose to use MEWPs, select the right size for the job.
-Using a 19 ft scissor lift can increase the risk of crush hazard in 90% of indoor applications.
-Read more about the impact safer equipment can have on your jobsite.
+This can be as simple as providing properly fitting harnesses, lanyards, and other PPE to complete the job safely.
+It can also mean exchanging ladders or scaffolding for scissor lifts, a safer alternative that increases productivity and reduces the potential cost of jobsite injuries.
+If you choose to use mobile elevating work platforms, be sure to select the right size lift for the job.
+Using a 19 ft scissor lift in an unsuitable application can increase the risk of crush hazard by 90%.

-Make sure everyone is trained to use the equipment, not just the people using it.
+Make sure all workers are trained to use the equipment, not just the people operating it.
 Why?
 Everyone needs to be a safety inspector.
-Every worker in the vicinity needs to be able to identify if equipment is being used correctly and safely.
-Each worker must also be familiar with the equipment so that, in the event of a fall or accident, they can respond with the proper action; whether its rescue, call a medic or whatever the situation calls for.
-The goal is that your workers respond with speed and confidence so that valuable time is not wasted and no one is injured further as a result.
+Every worker in the vicinity needs to be able to identify if the equipment is being used correctly and safely.
+Each worker must also be familiar with the equipment so that, in the event of a fall or accident, they can respond with the proper action; whether it's turning the machine off, a rescue, or calling a medic.
+The goal is that all workers respond with speed and confidence so that valuable time isn't wasted and no one is injured further.

-If you fall your harness, lanyard, and anchorage point will be the only thing preventing you from falling to your death.
-Make sure the harness is the correct size and it is not damaged.
-Make sure you lanyard will properly absorb the shock from the fall and that it is the proper length.
-If it isn’t you could break your back or hit the ground before it does the job it was intended to do.
-Lastly make sure the anchorage point isn’t damaged and is in the correct position.
+The harness, lanyard, and anchorage points are designed to minimize injuries and prevent death if a fall occurs.
+Make sure the harness is the correct size for the operator and is in good working order.
+Double check that the lanyard will properly absorb the shock from a fall and that it's the appropraite length for the task at hand and equipment being used.
+If it isn’t adjusted correctly, serious injury could occur before the lanyard does the job it was intended to do.
+Lastly, make sure all anchorage points aren’t damaged and are in the correct position.